artluai/spoolcast/REVIEW_BOARD_RULES.md

 - cluttered with prompts
 - cluttered with internal implementation text
 - padded with decorative copy that makes review slower
+- organized as a flat per-beat list when chunks exist

 ## Visual Rules

 The review board should reflect the current system:
-- one background visual per beat
+- one illustration per chunk
 - no second visual layer
+- final-frame illustration shown, not the reveal animation

 If extra visuals appear:
-- either the source shot list is stale
+- either the shot list is stale
-- or the review board is reading stale/generated data
+- or the board is reading stale/generated data

 In either case:
 - the board is wrong